U.S. flag

 Epidemiology

 Osteogenesis imperfecta is a rare disease occurring in 1 in 15,000 to 20,000 births.[4]
-The population frequencies of type I OI have been reported to range between 2.35 to 4.7 in 100,000 worldwide.
-Reports of the incidence of type II OI range between 1 in 40,000 to 1.4 in 100,000 live births.
-The exact incidence of types III and IV OI is not known, although their incidence is much less common than type I.[7][8][9]
+The population frequencies of type I osteogenesis imperfecta have been reported to range between 2.35 to 4.7 in 100,000 worldwide.
+Reports of the incidence of type II osteogenesis imperfecta range between 1 in 40,000 and 1.4 in 100,000 live births.
+The exact incidence of types III and IV osteogenesis imperfecta is unknown, although they are much less common than type I.[7][8][9] In Shapiro's study, the incidence of types A congenita, B congenita, A tarda, and B tarda was approximately 19%, 31%, 25%, and 25%, respectively.[10][11]

 Pathophysiology